Prologue – All Things Definitional

 - Whilst we expect that the majority of Users will have an amazing experience with us there may be occasions when a User needs further clarification or support.

-- We understand that people don’t like waiting.
-So (within the realms of possibility and subject to the Users cooperating) we will try and resolve Disputes between the Users within 24 hours of this Dispute Resolution Mechanism being activated.
+- We understand that people don’t like waiting so (within the realms of possibility and subject to the Users cooperating) we will try and resolve Disputes between the Users within 24 hours of this Dispute Resolution Process being initiated.
 Our decision (such as making payment instructions, removing User Generated Content etc.) will be actioned as soon as reasonably possible once the decision has been made.

 - A Dispute shall be resolved by the below-described Dispute Resolution Process: